 For centuries, patrons like Baron van Swieten have been responsible for preserving the best of Western man’s achievement in arts and letters—the best of the True, the Good, and the Beautiful.

-But, like Mozart and Haydn, we need patrons in order to continue our important work.
-Though our journal is free to our readers—and free of paid advertising—it is not free to produce.
-This is your opportunity to help The Imaginative Conservative continue to thrive and bring the “sacred soul of conservatism” to millions of readers throughout the world.
+Though our journal is free to our readers—and advertisement-free, unlike most conservative journals—it is not free to produce.
+This is your opportunity to help The Imaginative Conservative continue to thrive and bring the message of true conservatism to millions of readers throughout the world.

 The Imaginative Conservative is sponsored by The Free Enterprise Institute.
 Your donation to the Institute in support of The Imaginative Conservative is tax-deductible to the extent allowed by law (by mail: 9600 Long Point Rd., Suite 300, Houston, TX, 77055).